Ain't in It for My Health: Background and recording

-In an interview with Spotify's Countdown To Ain't In It for My Health podcast, hosted by tourmate Dierks Bentley, Top explained that producer Carson Chamberlain suggested the title, which carried a deeper significance for him.
-Top initially was going to name the album after one the album's songs, such as "Guitar" or "Loving the Wrong Things", but Chamberlain gave the suggestion as one that was "out of left field."
-According to Top, the name represented his determination to establish longevity in country music: "I'm here to stay, and it's not whatever.
-I ain't in it for my health."
-Bentley praised the title, noting that it resonated with the realities of life as a touring musician, where long hours, travel, and partying can take a toll on well-being.

-Top is supporting Ain't in It for My Health on the road in two major touring legs.
-He is a featured opener on Dierks Bentley's Broken Branches Tour, performing in major markets including, Toronto, Los Angeles, and Madison Square Garden in New York City.
+Top supported Ain't in It for My Health in two major touring legs.
+He featured as an opener on Dierks Bentley's Broken Branches Tour, performing in major markets including, Toronto, Los Angeles, and Madison Square Garden in New York City.
 Bentley himself praised Top's traditionalist approach and instrumental skill, saying, "He's got the bluegrass chops to hang with the best of 'em in a jam."

-Following that, Top will embark on a fall headlining tour titled the Cold Beer & Country Music Tour, beginning September 27 at Cook's Garage in Lubbock, Texas, and concluding at Rogers Arena in Vancouver.
-Notable stops include Red Rocks Amphitheatre, KFC Yum!
+Top embarked on a headlining tour titled the Cold Beer & Country Music Tour that began on 27 September 2025 at Cook's Garage in Lubbock, Texas, and concluded at Rogers Arena in Vancouver.
+Notable stops included Red Rocks Amphitheatre, KFC Yum!
 Center, and Charlottesville's John Paul Jones Arena.
-Supporting acts include Jake Worthington and Andy Buckner.
+Supporting acts included Jake Worthington and Andy Buckner.
+The tour was extended in early 2026 to include several European locations as well as more US locations later in the year.